UnityRPG/4-Finished-Demo/README.md

 1. How `yield break;` works
 2. Care of infinite loops with `while (true)`
 3. Pseudocode to help you keep a consistent level of abstraction.

+### 28 Automatic Repeat Attacking
+1. How to use `Debug.Break()` to pause on error.
+2. Using a co-routine for repeat attacks.